eternaldensity/Sandcastle-Builder/README.md

 - Redunception doesn't notify if Expando is active
 - Automata Control optimised when you have all glass tools: no need to make tools that are about to be spent
 - Sand particles don't need transparency
-- Don't mess with transparancy of more than 8 notifications
+- Don't mess with transparency of more than 8 notifications
 - Fixed a discovery on wrong NP
 - When you Molpy Down with infinite castles, totalCastlesDown is set to Number.MAX_VALUE (previously it was unchanged if infinite castles) thanks EPSILON of DashNet IRC
 - Chromatic Heresy is related to 'hue', right? ;)